 Several years ago I left a job I loved with a team of people that I adored to pursue an opportunity that looked like an amazing next step for me.
 The new role would stretch me and I was certain I would grow from the challenge.
 While I learned a lot, it was not the exciting endeavor that I had dreamed of.
 It turned out to be one of the most difficult seasons of my career.
 The work itself wasn’t the issue.
 The fact that my husband and I had relocated and were adjusting to a new community, while challenging, wasn’t the worst.
-The agony was that I had catapulted myself into a culture that was draining the life out of me.
+The agony was that I had catapulted myself into a toxic work culture that was draining the life out of me.
 The culture of the organization was one of the most difficult experiences I’ve found myself in and it gave me a greater perspective on the incredibly important dynamic of work culture and why it matters so much.

 Culture is a buzzword in the world of business and leadership today.
 With employees changing jobs more frequently than ever before, leaders are challenged to create environments that engage and inspire their teams.
 Recruiting and retaining staff is a constant battle.
-Whether you’re in the leadership seat, on the first peg of the ladder or anywhere in between, you know that being part of a terrible culture is exhausting.
+Whether you’re in the leadership seat, on the first peg of the ladder or anywhere in between, you know that being part of a terrible work culture is exhausting.
 Toxic work cultures drain the life right out of you.

 What’s a Work Culture Anyway?